benblack769/benblack769.github.io/posts/projects/reward-surfaces.md

 At first, we hoped to just use the techniques used for analyzing loss landscapes in neural networks and apply them directly to reinforcement learning.
 In this first experiment, trained models were taken from [RL baselines zoo](https://github.com/araffin/rl-baselines-zoo) to use as the central points in the local visualization.
-Filter normalized random directions (suggested by [Li et. al.](https://arxiv.org/abs/1712.09913)) was used to project the parameters onto a 2 dimentional space.
-The 3rd dimention was an objective.
+Filter normalized random directions (suggested by [Li et. al.](https://arxiv.org/abs/1712.09913)) was used to project the parameters onto a 2 dimensional space.
+The 3rd dimension was an objective.

-We plotted a number of these visualizations for a number of environments and reinforcment learning methods in [stable baselines](https://github.com/hill-a/stable-baselines).
+We plotted a number of these visualizations for a number of environments and reinforcement learning methods in [stable baselines](https://github.com/hill-a/stable-baselines).

 The following visualization plots the average episodic reward in the atari BeamRider environment.
 The objective is plotted vs two random normalized directions (the axis labels should be ignored).
 The center point is evaluated on the pretrained model learned with A2C, every other point is an offset off that model.